-For many years, ecosystem has already worked to support its producers in ecodesign and the circular economy, promoting the second life of materials and more recently, the extension of lamp life.
-All these services are described on the company's website (ecosystem, Ecoconception de vos produits, 2023). ecosystem support is structured around eight pillars:
+For many years, ecosystem has already worked to support its producers in ecodesign and the circular economy, promoting the second life of materials and more recently, the extension of appliance life.
+All these services are described on the company's website (ecosystem, Eco-conception de vos produits, 2023). ecosystem support is structured around eight pillars:

-- Know your ecodesign obligations - Be trained in the circular economy and ecodesign - Discover lamp recycling - Ecodesign your products for their second life or end-of-life management - Assess the recyclability and environmental impact of your products - Develop products with a circular approach - Innovate through our research and development projects - Benefit from ongoing support.
+- Know your ecodesign obligations - Be trained in the circular economy and ecodesign - Discover recycling and its environmental impact - Ecodesign your products for their second life or end-of-life management - Assess the recyclability and environmental impact of your products - Develop products with a circular approach - Innovate through our research and development projects - Benefit from ongoing support.